shomechakraborty/gradient_descent_for_public_health_ascent/README.md

 # gradient_descent_for_public_health_ascent
 The repository for our research, containing the full code, data, and references used.

-Attached is the link to our neural network documentations, providing reference to the functionalities of our SGD model: https://docs.google.com/document/d/1WYskp_TW9B5trKevxpwKKoMcgW6UpGYwqKvJP5Pl37U/edit?usp=sharing
+Attached is the link to the documentation of our model: https://docs.google.com/document/d/1Pw4pa5V8PnCU2EbdPKvZaCnyfzaBScfAxXLlSt-eqUE/edit?usp=sharing